-Greenpeace was the conservation campaign NGO which first gained charisma: it had it and knew how to make it a game-changer.
-89 While the campaign has lost some of its original appeal, it has cleverly remodelled itself for something beyond media-focused direct action (though it doesn't altogether abandon those either).
+Greenpeace was the conservation campaign NGO which first gained charisma in the media.
+It knew how to make its newsworthy image a game-changer.
+While the campaign has lost some of its original appeal, it has cleverly remodelled itself for something beyond media-focused direct action (though it doesn't altogether abandon those either).